vEnhance/1802/r02.typ

   Or if you want to just jump into the deep end of the pool, I also wrote this up in chapters 9 and 12 of my advanced textbook _An Infinitely Large Napkin_ (#url("https://evanchen.cc/napkin.html")).
-  You'll get to learn about something called the _exterior power_ that will let you _derive_ the formula for the determinant and see where it comes from (in contrast to 18.02, where you are just given the mysterious formula and have to memorize it).
+  You'll get to learn about something called the _wedge product_ that will let you _derive_ the formula for the determinant and see where it comes from (in contrast to 18.02, where you are just given the mysterious formula and have to memorize it).